 Celebrate the success!
 Host an awards ceremony, and consider inviting the local press.
-This is a wonderful opportunity to showcase all the students' hard work!
+This is a

 Applying to the Regional Fair

 Support students in taking their work forward to the regional fair - it's a great learning opportunity for them!
 The students will find information on how to register at the BASEF site at www.basef.ca They may need some teacher guidance in completing the registration process.